A Young Supernova Selection Pipeline For The LSST Era: YSN Selection Criteria Development

-To select a suitable constraint value for the ambiguous age criterion, we first produced samples of objects by applying the methods outlined in Section \ref{subsec:ztf_application_methods} to the ZTF alerts over a period of two weeks (5$^{\rm{th}}$ July 2023 - 19$^{\rm{th}}$ July 2023).
-A two week time span was used as it provided a large enough sample to provide a relatively quick insight into the different sets of selection criteria that were tested.
-For the purpose of selecting a suitable age constraint, the brightening rate criterion was not applied.
-As mentioned in Section \ref{subsec:proposed_selection_criteria}, we tested two threshold values (7 and 14 days) for the age criterion, and so two samples were produced.
+To select a suitable constraint values for the ambiguous age and brightening rate criteria, we first produced samples of objects by applying the methods outlined in Section \ref{subsec:ztf_application_methods} to the archived ZTF alerts.
+We selected archived alerts from a total of 60 nights split between a summer period (5$^{\rm{th}}$ June - 10$^{\rm{th}}$ July 2023) and a winter period (10$^{\rm{th}}$ December 2023 - 29$^{\rm{th}}$ January 2024).
+These periods exceed a total of 60 nights as we did not select nights where ZTF did not observe.
+We note here that we excluded observations from the nights of 13$^{\rm{th}}$, 14$^{\rm{th}}$, and 15$^{\rm{th}}$ December 2023, as ZTF was performing an extragalactic high cadence experiment\footnote{ZTF experiments, available at \url{https://www.ztf.caltech.edu/ztf-experiments.html}, (accessed on 21/05/2025)}, which is not representative of normal survey operations and could impact our results.
+As mentioned in Section \ref{subsec:proposed_selection_criteria}, we tested two threshold values (7 and 14 days) for the age criterion, and three threshold values (0.05, 0.1, and 0.2 mag/day) for the brightening rate criterion.
+Therefore, we produced six samples, each produced from a different combination of the age and brightening rate criteria threshold values.